BioPhoton/nx-validators/refactoring.md

 - README.md
   - The diagrams, as far as I can see could be mermaid.
 At lease in the example validators for scaffolding.

-## Code snippets useful for refectoring
+## Code snippets useful for refactoring
-- For loading the `` we can look at the following snippets
+- For loading the `wv.config.json` we can look at the following snippets
 ```typescript
 export async function importEsmModule<T = unknown>(
   options: Options,